Djokovic Back In Action At French Open After Kosovo Controversy - UrduPoint

 Djokovic Back In Action At French Open After Kosovo Controversy

-Novak Djokovic will take to Court Philippe Chatrier in Wednesday's French Open night session under fire for his recent comments about clashes in Kosovo, after world number one Carlos Alcaraz also plays in the second round
+Novak Djokovic will take to Court Philippe Chatrier in Wednesday's French Open night session under fire for his recent comments about clashes in Kosovo, after world number one Carlos Alcaraz reached the third round

-Paris, (APP - UrduPoint / Pakistan Point News - 31st May, 2023 ) :Novak Djokovic will take to Court Philippe Chatrier in Wednesday's French Open night session under fire for his recent comments about clashes in Kosovo, after world number one Carlos Alcaraz also plays in the second round.
+Paris, (APP - UrduPoint / Pakistan Point News - 31st May, 2023 ) :Novak Djokovic will take to Court Philippe Chatrier in Wednesday's French Open night session under fire for his recent comments about clashes in Kosovo, after world number one Carlos Alcaraz reached the third round.

 Djokovic, who is chasing a men's record 23rd Grand Slam singles title at Roland Garros, scrawled the message "Kosovo is the heart of Serbia.
 Stop the violence" on a camera following his first-round match.